About the course

 Unit 308 is compulsory if you intend to use top handled saws.

-Compulsory equipment required for "Use of Chainsaw" courses
+Equipment Required for "Use of Chainsaw" Courses

 Personal First Aid Kit (containing a large wound dressing)

 Climbing equipment and climbing chainsaws are available for use.
 If you would like to use your own climbing equipment, it will be at the discretion of the Tutor and must have all the current LOLER certificates.
+The instructor reserves the right to stop anyone using equipment they consider unfit for use.